CoreyBurkhart/personal-site/README.md

 The good:
   - Looks decent when viewed on desktop
-  - Use of povided buttons to navigate, lands the visitors cursor on the "say hello" button
+  - Use of provided buttons to navigate, lands the visitors cursor on the "say hello" button

 The bad:
   - need better media queries
-  - more research on what units to use to avoid issues with changing viewports
+  - more research on what css units to use to avoid issues with changing viewports

 The ugly:
   - elements currently overlapping in small screens